Instagram Reels Mastery: The Complete 2026 Guide (With Examples)

 4. The Result-First Opener

 Lead with the outcome, then explain how you got there.
-This works especially well for transformation content.

 Example: "I made $50,000 last month from a newsletter with 2,000 subscribers.
 Here's exactly how."